Posts

 Image

-Connecting Android to servo motor via USB OTG Hardware I recently put together a Lego phone holder that can be rotated in one direction (y-axe the longer side of phone).
-The end of the holder is attached to a servo motor.
-Servo motor is connected to Android smart phone with USB OTG via motor module.
-Motor module is controller that can control up to 24 servo motors and runs on 5 volts.
-Software The module controller part has already burned its own protocol.
-It was a combination of rotation and speed separated by new line symbols.
-Second part was Android application that sends messages via serial protocol to this servo-module.
-I used an example of USB serial communication with Arduino and rewrote it for my device.
-Game For this exercise I chose a game that I made about year ago.
-It is a simple game that uses accelerometer to move the rocket through gates.
-Leaning device to sides allows you to control the position of the rocket.
-The goal is to run through as many gates as y
+Hardware I recently assembled a Lego phone holder that rotates along the Y-axis (the longer side of the phone).
+The holder's end is attached to a servo motor, which is connected to an Android smartphone via USB OTG through a motor module.
+This motor module can control up to 24 servo motors and operates at 5 volts.
+Software The motor module has its own built-in protocol, which handles rotation and speed, with parameters separated by newline characters.
+The second part of the project involved developing an Android application to communicate with the servo module using this serial protocol.
+I based the application on an example of USB serial communication with Arduino, adapting it to work with my device.
+Game For this project, I chose a game I developed about a year ago.
+It's a simple game where the accelerometer controls a rocket that must navigate through gates.
+Tilting the device left or right adjusts the rocket's position, and the goal is to pass through as many gates as p

 Image